- Course Title: “Growing Your Emotional Intelligence”

 Experience the Course:

 ➨ You can experience this full course by viewing the project here.
-It will take approximately 90 minutes to complete Part 1, and 30 minutes to complete Part 2.
+It will take approximately 60 minutes to complete Part 1, and 30 minutes to complete Part 2.
 It is recommended to do this course in 2 sittings with a short break or a day in between.

 If you choose to take it, I hope you find great benefit and enjoyment from the experience.
 If you have any questions or thoughts, I’d love to hear them anytime.
 Evaluation never ends and all feedback is good feedback in my book!
 Drop me a line anytime.